andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

 ## The choice of Python IDE

+Mycommendations are using jupyter notebook for making report or tutorial and using PyCharm for real programming.

 IDE provides comprehensive facilities to computer programmers for software development, and a proper IDE can make your coding much easier and faster.
 The most popular IDEs are PyCharm and Jupyter notebook.
 Jupyter notebook comes from iPython, creating the documents that contain live code, equations, visualizations and narrative text.
 It's a perfect solution for presenting the project and making the report.

 When it comes to real programming project which more than a hundred functions and .py files, the jupyter notebook becomes not that friendly.
 PyCharm is a gem in Python Community.
 I used Visual Studio for C++ programming before, and PyCharm even excels in many perspectives.
 The professional version of PyCharm is free for all students and it offers the historical tracking records, code duplicates check, time-consuming check et al...
 It also supports jupyter notebook so that you can create and edit jupyter file inside.
 The virtual environment is also easy to switch.

 All in all, why not to use PyCharm and make life easier?
 The JupyterLab may be an alternative, but currently if not for some specific reason, PyCharm is still the best choice.

-So my commendations are: using jupyter notebook for making report or tutorial and using PyCharm for real programming.

 # Machine learning with Python